GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

 **Feedback on this example**

-This concludes the example on simulating proppant slot test.
+This concludes the example on simulating a proppant slot test.
 For any feedback on this example, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.